ME3-HECM/final-project-aditya-and-ashay/README.md

 The link(s) provided below show how the buggy performed in an 'easy' maze and a 'hard' maze.
 In addition, it also shows how the buggy responded to a dead end.

-1. Link for the easy maze:
+1. Link for multiple mazes:
-2. Link for the hard maze:
-3. Link for dead end reaction:

 ## Hardware setup